w0265261/EP-JSON-API/README.md

 3. Once configured properly, you should be able to visit your web servers address and call into the `town.php, resident.php, nations.php` files.
 For example, `http://localhost/towny/town.php`

 ##API Usage
-1. Read our documentation for EarthPol's api, (https://earthpol.github.io/dist/api.html)[https://earthpol.github.io/dist/api.html]
+1. Read our documentation for EarthPol's api, (https://earthpol.github.io/dist/api.html)
+2. You can do `{method}.php?name={townname|resident|nationname}` to get individual data, or abstain for using `?name=` and pull all of the data at once.